oracle-livelabs/apex/apex-professional-common/1-sign-up-apex/1-sign-up-apex.md

 Oracle APEX is a low-code application platform for Oracle Database.
 APEX Application Development, Autonomous Data Warehouse (ADW), and Autonomous Transaction Processing (ATP) are fully managed services, pre-integrated and pre-configured with APEX, for rapidly building and deploying modern data-driven applications in Oracle Cloud.
 Business users, citizens, and application developers can create enterprise apps 20X faster with 100X less code — without having to learn complex web technologies with just a browser.
 To start, you will need to decide on the service you are going to use for this workshop and then create an APEX workspace accordingly.

-If you already have an APEX 24.2 Workspace provisioned, you can skip this lab.
+If you already have an APEX 24.2 workspace provisioned, you can skip this lab.

 Estimated Time: 5 minutes
 <!--